arshadziban/matlab-practice-codes/README.md

-# matlab-practice-codes
-A collection of MATLAB practice codes covering basic programming, numerical methods, signal processing, image processing, data visualization, and algorithm implementation.
-This repository is intended to improve MATLAB coding skills through hands-on examples and problem-solving exercises.
+# MATLAB Practice Codes 🚀

+This repository contains a collection of **MATLAB practice codes** for learning, experimenting, and improving coding skills.
+It covers fundamental programming concepts, mathematical operations, algorithms, data visualization, and applications in engineering.